In Oklahoma and throughout the United States, construction and building projects are happening all the time.

 Construction Site Accident Lawsuits

 When a worker is injured in a construction accident, one of the first questions is “Who is responsible for injuries and damages?”
-The issue can be complicated.
+While on the surface, this seems to be a simple question, it is, in actuality, pretty complicated.

 For instance, if a worker falls off a high beam, is the general contractor liable?
 What if a delivery vehicle struck the beam and caused the fall, is the delivery company liable?